johnsonfash/indexdb-prisma/README.md

 }
 ```

-**10\.
-To delete, add new tables a `table`
+**6\.
+To delete, add new tables a `table`**
-**Deleting a table is much more complicated compared to deleting a database in indexdb due to running process.
-To do so you must ensure you do two things
+**Deleting a table is much more complicated compared to deleting a database in indexdb due to running process/transactions.
+To do so, you must ensure you do two things.

-- Insert the array of table names you want to delete and also update your schema file to add new table names
+- Insert the array of table names you want to delete as an option in the db initialization and also update your schema file to add/remove new table names
-- Update your schema file to add new tables
-- Increase your database version
+- Increase your database version to higher number.
+Must be a whole number for this to work
 - All this can be done in the options provided while initialising your database

 ```